vincekurtz/vincekurtz.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: # Roboticist, PhD Candidate, University of Notre Dame
+subtitle: Postdoctoral Scholar, California Institute of Technology

 profile:
   align: right